syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 ### Appointment Editor

-Appointments can be edit using this Appointmenteditor by tapping the Appointment using `ScheduleCellTapped`event and set the required properties of `ScheduleAppointment` for editing, To know more about Appointment Editor please refer the KB (Knowledge Base).
+Appointments can be edit using this Appointmenteditor by tapping the Appointment using `ScheduleCellTapped`event and set the required properties of `ScheduleAppointment` for editing.

 ## Custom Data